 If a student does not succeed in achieving a term GPA of 2.00 by the end of the probation period, they will be placed on "academic suspension" for one calendar year.
 A student on "academic suspension" is normally not allowed to register in another faculty or school at the University of Manitoba or to attend any other post-secondary institution during the time of suspension.
 Following the suspension period, a student may reapply for admission to General Studies.

 In an effort to assist students with academic decisions, all students who have completed 30 credit hours of study with General Studies will be required to meet with a General Studies Student Advisor before being allowed further registration.
 Until such time as the student meets with an advisor, a block will be placed on their record that prevents further registration.

 Diploma in Labour Relations and Workplace Studies

 The Diploma in Labour Relations and Workplace Studies was originally approved by Senate in 2002.
 Extended Education, along with the Labour Studies program, Faculty of Arts, developed this comprehensive university-based program that is intended to provide necessary knowledge and skills to conduct improved labour and industrial relations.
 The intended audience of the program is labour representatives and industrial relations practitioners.
-The program has been designed in a manner that is accessible for working people qualified to enter General Studies, and able to access evening, off campus courses, and courses offered during Summer term.
+The program has been designed in a manner that is accessible for working people qualified to enter General Studies, and able to access on-campus, day or evening, courses, and courses offered during Summer term.